olegkorol/.emacs.d/README.md

 ## Last changes ##
-(14.04.2016)
+(30.05.2016)
+* Added WTTRIN.
+It allows checking the weather forecast from inside Emacs. `M+x wttrin 'cityname'` (14.04.2016)
 * Autocomplete-mode starts automatically for JavaScript (with a pop-up box)
 * Bigger default font-size (you can still always zoom in `C+x C-+`, or out `C+x C--`)